-The Connexion has, though, heard of French vets issuing non-French residents with EU pet passports, even if it is technically not allowed.
+The Connexion has, though, heard of French vets issuing non-French residents with EU pet passports.

-Rachel already had an EU pet passport acquired before these post-Brexit rules came into effect, and can continue to use it until it expires.
+Rachel already had an EU pet passport acquired before these post-Brexit rules came into effect.

 It is no longer possible to use a UK-issued EU pet passport, and if you are obtaining your documentation in the country it must be an AHC.